-One of the most important considerations when planning the winery was what kind of grapes should we grow?
+One of the most important considerations when planning the winery was choosing the types of grapes we should grow.
 After careful deliberation, we chose to raise Chambourcin,Vidal Blanc, Traminette, and Norton grapes.
 These particular grapes were chosen based on their hardiness and their proven ability to produce in our climate here in Dorchester County on the Eastern Shore of Maryland.

-Traminette, the offspring hybrid which we grow here in Vienna, is sturdier and more cold-hardy than its more renowned parent.
+Traminette, the offspring hybrid that we grow here in Vienna, is sturdier and more “cold-hardy” than its more renowned parent.
 And yet, it exhibits many of the unique qualities — floral aroma, spicy flavor, and residual sweetness — for which Gewürztraminer is famous.
 These wines have a delightfully light and crisp expression, very similar to Germany’s most popular viticultural export, the Riesling.

 Norton grapes are the oldest cultivated American variety known to exist.
 Originally grown by Dr. D.N.
-Norton of Richmond, Virginia, it’s origins are somewhat steeped in mystery with some believing it to be derived from an extinct varietal of grape called Bland but others disputing that all together.
-Regardless of it’s beginnings however, the Norton is now incredibly popular with vinters due to it being highly adaptable to growing conditions, especially here in the Mid-Atlantic states, and the fact that it is durable, hearty and nearly immune to disease.
-The largest single planting of Norton, 69 acres, is only one state over in Middleburg, Virginia.
+Norton of Richmond, Virginia, its origins are somewhat steeped in mystery.
+Some believe it to be derived from an extinct varietal of red grape called Bland, but others dispute that altogether.
+Regardless of its beginnings, the Norton is now incredibly popular with vintners.
+Norton is highly adaptable to growing conditions, especially here in the Mid-Atlantic states, and is durable, hearty and nearly immune to disease.

-Norton wine production was wildly popular in Missouri in the late 1800s but then was nearly eradicated by Prohibition as people pulled up their vines and replaced them with Concord grapes for use in jams and juice.
-Norton grapes are actually quite similar to Concord in that they are intensely ‘grapy’ in flavor just slightly less sweet.
+Norton wine production was wildly popular in Missouri in the late 1800s, but then was nearly eradicated during Prohibition as people pulled up their vines and replaced them with Concord grapes for use in jams and juices.
+Norton grapes are actually quite similar to Concord in that they are intensely ‘grapy’ in flavor, just slightly less sweet.
 It is widely accepted that Norton grapes work well in dry red wines and wines that are barrel aged.